The Clanging Funeral Bell

 They just sit and smile away.

 Dogs and babies have me pegged, not pegged.
-But do you know what I mean?
-They realise I'm up for a play, and they'll look at me and they're like, I'm right.
+Do you know what I mean?
+They realise I'm up for a play and they'll look at me and they're like, I'm all right.

 He'll pull a face, he'll get involved.
 I used to be quite scared of babies.

-I was always good with kind of toddlers and up, but I used to be quite scared of babies.
+I was always good with kind of toddlers and all, but I used to be quite scared of babies.

 I've got a nephew at 21 years old, and when he was a baby, I was like, nah, you're alright.
 I'll drop him.